 Estilian gestured to Horgoth, directing him to sit Lorgpug up so they could wrap the wound without disturbing the arrow.
 “I cannot say.
 I must assess the terrain and determine what herbs will boost his vitality.
 I will reconnoiter the land whilst Yongthung and Horgoth carry him to a cave.”

 Estilian’s brow furrowed in puzzlement.
 “What other options might we pursue?”

 Instead of answering, she marched back to Gucci.
 She dug through her saddlebags, cataloguing their contents under her breath.
 It was a standard packout—three days of food, five days of water, and some basic emergency gear: wraps, sparklocks, gold drogos…

 “Goddammit,” she muttered.
-The bottom compartment of her left bag had been sliced open by a stray arrow.
+The bottom compartment of her left bag had been sliced open.
 It had contained her supply of wormy-squirmies, the vitality-boosting creatures she’d gotten off the desert-dweller Mongo.
-Only three of them remained, clinging to some ledges created by the interior folds of her ruined saddlebag.
+Only three remained, clinging to some ledges created by the interior folds of her ruined bag.